DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 -------------------------------------------------------------------------------

 From the SystemC build directory, building, checking, and installing SystemC requires three commands.
-No errors ought arise.
+No errors ought to arise.

 To build SystemC, use the command: